rajiteh/awesome/TOPICS.md

 ## conversational-ai

-*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for syncing data from SaaS tools to vector stores, where they can be easily queried by GPT apps.
-Build Q\&A bots, semantic search, and ChatGPT plugins while effortlessly managing data pipelines.
+*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
+Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps

 ## etl-pipelines

-*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for syncing data from SaaS tools to vector stores, where they can be easily queried by GPT apps.
-Build Q\&A bots, semantic search, and ChatGPT plugins while effortlessly managing data pipelines.
+*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
+Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps

 ## langchain

-*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for syncing data from SaaS tools to vector stores, where they can be easily queried by GPT apps.
-Build Q\&A bots, semantic search, and ChatGPT plugins while effortlessly managing data pipelines.
+*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
+Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps

 ## openai

-*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for syncing data from SaaS tools to vector stores, where they can be easily queried by GPT apps.
-Build Q\&A bots, semantic search, and ChatGPT plugins while effortlessly managing data pipelines.
+*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
+Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps

 *   [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3

 ## weaviate

-*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for syncing data from SaaS tools to vector stores, where they can be easily queried by GPT apps.
-Build Q\&A bots, semantic search, and ChatGPT plugins while effortlessly managing data pipelines.
+*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
+Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps

 ## actions